unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-4_complete-the-frontend.md

 ![](/images/AVAX-AMM/section-3/3_4_1.png)

 Enter `10` in the input field and click `Fund`.
-After signing the transaction and waiting a moment (after the popup appears and you click OK), the USDC value under `Your Details` on the right should increase by 10.
+After signing the transaction and waiting a moment（after the popup appears and you click OK）, the USDC value under `Your Details` on the right should increase by 10.

 ![](/images/AVAX-AMM/section-3/3_4_2.png)